OUR CREW

 Severin Beckwith

 Severin grew up in South Carolina and attended Clemson University majoring in International Business Management.
 He worked with the Peace Corps in Zambia as a “Linking Income, Food and Environment” Volunteer.
 The COVID pandemic forced Severin to return to the US after a year in Zambia and he then studied for a masters from Cornell University in International Agriculture and Rural Development.
-For the past two years Severin has been our Assistant Farm manager during the summer and Winter CSA manager from November through March.
+For the past three years Severin has been our Assistant Farm manager during the summer and Winter CSA manager from November through March.
 This season he is also in charge of the greenhouse, animals and irrigation.
 Severin’s loves to hike, participate in trivia nights, attend live music events or cook up a special meal with local ingredients.
 His favorite vegetables are radishes, red cabbage and anaheim peppers.

 Molly Prom